Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Things that may raise your baby's risk are:
+Things that may raise a baby's risk of GBS infection include:

-A newborn who may have GBS may be need a couple of extra days of medical care.
-Blood and urine tests may be done.
+A newborn with a GBS infection may be need extra days of medical care.
 Antibiotics will be given.

 The American Congress of Obstetricians and Gynecologists

 The Society of Obstetricians and Gynaecologists of Canada

 Group B strep (GBS).
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/groupbstrep/index.html.
 Updated May 29, 2018.
 Accessed September 27, 2019.